26 Types of Moths in Washington State

 The larvae feed on various plants, including trees, shrubs, and a wide range of vegetation.
 They may even wander into gardens, so it’s important to keep an eye out for them!

-Although these Moths in Washington State are not considered a pest, they can still be a nuisance due to their large numbers when congregating around lights.
+Although these moths in Washington State are not considered pests, they can still be a nuisance due to their large numbers when congregating around lights.

 5. Laugher Moth